(From left) Filipino designers Kelvin Morales, Happy Andrada, RJ Santos, Veronica Mae Baguio, Tong Bautista

-Putting a modern twist to a beloved national ensemble is a challenge most designers would never dare to do.
-But these five emerging talents took it head-on, and the end results are nothing short of magnificent!
+Putting a modern twist to a beloved national ensemble is a challenge.
+These five emerging talents are taking it head-on!

 Clothing is but a fragment in a larger cultural spectacle.
 Yet, thinkers and doers of the world have endlessly debated fashion’s place in the greater scheme of things—from its essence to its ethics.
 But if there is one indisputable fact in the conversation of society’s la mode, it’s this: fashion has mirrored the signs of times, for better or worse.
 The resurgence and subsequent rethinking of the barong tagalog points to the idea that Filipino consumers are not a gormless lot but in actuality, a congregation of conscientious, sensible individuals with a sense of history and national pride.